sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

 ## Ingress Path Types

 Each path in an Ingress must have its own particular path type.
 Kubernetes offers three types of path types: `ImplementationSpecific`, `Exact`, and `Prefix`.
 Currently, not all path types are supported.
-The below table shows the unsupported path types for [Sample HTTP Ingress Resource](#sample-http-ingress-resource) based on the examples in the [Kubernetes Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#examples).
+The below table shows the unsupported path types for sample HTTP Ingress Resource based on the examples in the [Kubernetes Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#examples).

 | Kind   | Path(s)   | Request path(s) | Expected to match?               | Works as Expected                       |
 |--------|-----------|-----------------|----------------------------------|-----------------------------------------|